maciejsmolinski/html-go/README.markdown

-# html-banana
+# html-go

-You're bored being called web ninja ?
-You can be a web monkey bouncin' around!
-Why monkey ?
-Don't ask me, I don't really know (?!) though I have banana for you!

-You wonder what html-banana is ?
+You wonder what html-go is ?

 ## About

-**html-banana** is a framework I start to work with when creating (x)html/css/js projects.
+**html-go** is a bunch of files I start to work with when creating (x)html/css/js projects.
-The project is a result of all my work spent with front-end development.
+The framework is a result of all my work spent with front-end development.

-I continuously try to improve my code, if you like it and want to suggest some changes - feel free to do it.

-We can create genetically modified huge bananas tasting like a.. a... bananas ?!
+If you like it and/or have any suggestions ?
+Feel free to contact me/fork project.

 ## The code

-**doctype**
+**html 5 doctype**

 > Firstly, the framework uses html5 doctype `<!DOCTYPE html>` and that's why there are two files: